 “Before, this I only plant corns and red beans.
 My family eats the crops and we sell the extra.
 In one planting cycle [around 3 months], we can get from 500 thousand to 1 million rupiahs from selling the crops.
 Surely, we do not have enough to have any saving,” Imanuel said.

 Yet he needed to make a change, so, in 2014, he decided to join the Integrated Village Development Project implemented by Yayasan MItra Tani Mandiri (YMTM) and supported by Caritas Australia and DFAT through the Australian NGO Cooperation Program (ANCP).

 Imanuel’s life started to change for the better immediately.
 He attended training about how to increase crops [vegetables] production from his garden, learnt how to make organic compost and simple techniques for water and soil conservation.

 “I learnt to diversify my crops and started growing corns, sweet potato, beans, and nuts” Imanuel explains.

 Imanuel was astonished as he learned that he was indeed able to get much more income than he first expected, with smarter farming techniques.
-Drought resistant crops, slow drip water filtration and improved soil means that Imanuel can earn 10 million rupiah in one planting season.
-There was a time when I get so many valuable crops and got 70 million rupiah,” said the 31 year old man.
+Drought resistant crops, slow drip water filtration and improved soil mean that Imanuel can earn 10 million rupiahs in one planting season.
+There was a time when I get so many valuable crops and got 70 million rupiahs,” said the 31-year-old man.

 Now, Imanuel’s increased income from selling vegetables and selling goods helps him be more economically resilient, independent and enjoy increased dignity in his family life.
 “Before I joined the YMTM program, I was just hanging about wasting my time.
 I have learned many things now from the trainings and have become motivated to change my family life in many ways.